 - Credentialing: Graduates must pass NCLEX-RN, the national standardized nursing examination, to practice as a registered nurse.

-Students seeking admission to the Nursing program must complete specific selective enrollment requirements.
-Students should meet with their academic advisor to discuss eligibility and deadlines for selective enrollment.
+Students seeking admission to the Nursing program must complete specific selective admission requirements.
+Students should meet with their academic advisor to discuss eligibility and deadlines for selective admission.

 |BIO 151||Anatomy and Physiology 1 ( B)||3||2||4|